nealarch01/movie-suggestion-bot/README.md

 1. Navigate to a directory where you want to install your bot
 2. Type ``` git clone https://github.com/nealarch01/DiscordMovieBot.git ```
 3. Followed by: ``` npm install``` to install dependency packages
+4. Now to install ts-node to run the bot ``` npm install ts-node ```
-4. Configure your client_config.json file and assign your own api keys
+5. Configure your client_config.json file and assign your own api keys
-5. Register the bot's commands to your discord server (optional)
+6. Register the bot's commands to your discord server (optional)
     - set personal_guildID's value in client.config_json to the discord server ID the bot is being added to
     - type ```npm run deploy-commands```
-6. Finally start the bot ``` npm start ```
+7. Finally start the bot ``` npm start ```

 ## Additional notes:

-- tsconfig.json has already been preconfigured, feel free to make your own changes that fit your needs
+- tsconfig.json has already been configured but feel free to make your own changes!
 - This bot uses discord.js V13
 - Documentation links
     - https://developers.themoviedb.org/3/getting-started/introduction